Tom X. Chao

+Early life and education

+Chao received a B.A. in Cinema-Television from the University of Southern California in 1984.
+While an undergraduate, he also studied fiction writing with T. C. Boyle.
+Chao also earned a master's degree from the Master of Professional Writing program in 1992.
+In this program, he studied with Richard Yates, John Rechy, and Hubert Selby, Jr.

+Chao also holds a M.A. from New York University's Gallatin School of Individualized Study, conferred in 1996.
+While at NYU, Chao studied with performance artist Deb Margolin of the Split Britches troupe.

 Plays

 The Negative Energy Field

 Chao's first production, an experimental one-act play in which he also starred.
 The lead character spends the entirety of the show delivering existential monologues while lying under a large piece of black cloth, until he is challenged by an otherworldly woman in a white dress.
 Chao created The Negative Energy Field as part of his Masters thesis in performance art at New York University's Gallatin School of Individualized Study, premiering it in 1996 at Pink, Inc. in New York City, with Shawn Sides originating the role of the Woman in the White Dress.
 It was subsequently produced at Dixon Place, the New York International Fringe Festival, and elsewhere.

 Summer, Deepening Then Gone

 Chao's first produced work to include a full cast and the only in which he has never played a role, Summer, Deepening Then Gone involves a teenage girl who magically summons an unwitting poet to protect her from the unwanted advances of a suitor.
 It debuted in 1999 at HERE in New York City under the original title The Universe of Despair before being retitled for later productions.
 Script published on Indietheaternow.com in May 2016 (no longer available).